eBay/EBNObservable/Documentation.md

 # Future Work #

 When working on this code base, be aware that there's a fair number of unit tests implemented.
 Use them.
-I'm no huge fan of unit testing, but this codebase is just the sort of thing that should have it.
+This codebase is just the sort of thing that gains a lot from unit test support.

 There's lots of room to improve on this code.
 Here's some good possibilities, in no particular order:

-* As previously mentioned, Observable could be made into a category on NSObject, and the data it stores in instance variables could be placed into associated objects instead.
-* LazyLoader could also be made into a category on NSObject.
+* LazyLoader could be made into a category on NSObject.
-* Even better would be to make an accessor method that returns the instance variables, where the accessor would return the instance variables for Observable subclasses, and values from the associated object for everything else.
 * Observable uses @synchronize in places where it needs thread-safety.
 This is very safe, as @synchronize handles unlocking in the case of exceptions being thrown, but it is quite slow compared to other available synchronization methods.
+As always, profile your code first, and only undertake this optimization if you find that @synchronize is actually slowing you down.
 * LazyLoader is designed to make it easy to enable and disable its functionality--in most cases, just commenting out one line of code will return a property to its non-synthetic state.
 This is the main reason I didn't go with a model where you could declare a block that would compute the property's value--the block would work nothing like the getter method and testing a property with and without lazy loading would become very difficult.
 However, this means that the point in the code where you declare a property synthetic is often far away from where its value is computed.
 There's a couple of ways to remedy this; I'm interested in what people come up with.
 *   The demonstration app is currently pretty weak; I didn't even mention it in this documentation.
 Writing something that loads some data from a web service call, puts the data into a model object, and has views that observe the model object's properties would be ideal.
+*   The LazyLoader documentation concerning loader methods discusses classes that expose a property-based API but store their values in a dictionary, but the SDK doesn't currently include one of these classes.
 *   More unit tests, as ever.

 # Credits #

-* Chall Fry - engineering
+* Chall Fry - engineering <chall@challfry.com>
 * Ben Yarger - QE, QA, unit test cases
 * Mark Yuan - Open Sourcing help